dpc-sdp/ripple/docs/content/design-system/5.components/key-dates.md

 Use Key Dates to provide a card with brief summaries of up to two events or key dates with a call to action.

-Use the card with up to two dates or events.

 ::DocsExample
 ---
 id: core-navigation-card--key-dates